zhihanyang2022/tmixfit/README.md

 - It can learn the degree-of-freedom (DOF) parameter as well (default option is no).
 - It runs fast even when the dataset is very large (e.g., 100,000), when DOF is fixed.
 - It checks whether log-likelihood increases at each iteration of EM.
-- It tests the vectorized version in PyTorch against the loop version in Numpy, which is slower but easier to debug.
+- It tests the vectorized version in PyTorch against the loop version in Numpy - slower but easier to debug.

 Limitations: